MapIV/pointcloud_divider/README.md

 * **grid_size_[xy]**

-   The size of the grid for splitting point clouds.
+   The size of the grid for dividing point clouds.
 Size of grid.
 The unit is meters [m].
    **NOTE: Even if `merge_pcds` is true, this is used to determine the clusters for downsampling.**
-   Therefore, when downsampling without splitting the point cloud, users should not set an excessively large value, such as 100,000.
+   Therefore, when downsampling without dividing the point cloud, users should not set an excessively large value, such as 100,000.
 Specifying a large grid size will attempt to load all point clouds into memory and process them at once, which will result in abnormal memory usage.

 * **use_large_grid**